 If you’re a lifelong tinkerer and won’t be able to just leave your vacuum alone, then you probably want to check out the The Xiaomi Roborock S50 and install the valetudo custom firmware.
 But if you just want a vacuum that works, the S50 costs twice as much as the Deebot 900, and it’s not twice as good.

 I also wanted to share one last hack with you: Robotic vacuums keep your floors REALLY clean, so clean in fact that you’ll definitely notice how dirty your stairs are.
 To clean stairs, I’ve employed billions of years of evolution to have a tiny human do the work for cheap.
-A tiny human needs a tiny vacuum, so I picked up this battery operated stick vacuum from amazon, this particular vacuum lets you install the vacuuming head without the extension to make a perfect sized tool for a 7 year old.
+A tiny human needs a tiny vacuum, so I picked up this battery operated stick vacuum from Proscenic on amazon, this particular vacuum lets you install the vacuuming head without the extension to make a perfect sized tool for a 7 year old.
 You’re not going to be cleaning your whole house with this thing, but the battery life is perfect to give your stairs a good cleaning.